MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 ## Connection sets

 **Connection sets** are a collection of two more connections, organization mapping information, and integration keys that can be reused among projects.
 You may start using a connection set for development and then switch to a different one for production.
 One key piece of information that is stored with a connection set is organization unit mappings.
-These are mappings between the Operations’ legal entity (or Company) and the Common Data Service organizations and Sales’ organizaiton or business units.
+These are mappings between the Operations’ legal entity (or Company) and the Common Data Service organizations and Sales’ organization or business units.
 You may store multiple organization mappings in a connection set.
 Later on, when you use a connection set you will choose which specific organization mapping you want for a given project.

 ### Integration keys